TheEpicFace007/rockblox/README.md

 ```

 ## Client.is_in_game(match_job_id=False)
-Checks if the user is currently in the specified game, using the presence web-api.
-Can be used as a kind of "ping", to check if the client has disconnected from the game.
+Checks if the user is currently in-game using the presence web-api, can be used as a kind of "ping" to check if the client has disconnected from the game.